pon331/qr-luau/README.md

 `Byte` - Can encode any 8-bit data

-`Kanji` - Can encode UTF-8 chars (which are encodable in Shift-JIS) characters
+`Kanji` - Can encode UTF-8 chars (which are encodable in Shift-JIS)